Garden Upcycling: Turn Trash into Treasures

-Turn trash into treasures!
+Turn trash into treasure!
 Gardeners are a pretty thrifty bunch, and it’s in the garden where repurposing old items into new really comes into its own.
 From transforming tins into planters to repurposing old furniture for storing produce, there are countless ways to put worn-out or unwanted items to good use in the garden.

 All kinds of household and garden items make excellent containers.
 You’ll need to consider the depth of the container: an old cattle trough for instance can be used to grow all kinds of vegetables, while a spare length of guttering could be used for shallow-rooting crops such as strawberries and salad leaves.
 Make sure there are drainage holes in the bottom of any potential container, or drill more if necessary.